Where to buy PS5 – new PS5 stock CONFIRMED as landing THIS WEEK!

 ℹ So GAME UK are expecting stock soon.
 They've been adding bundles and preparing the site in preparation.
 Your order will ARRIVE by the 27th of Jan latest if you choose priority shipping.
 I recommend guest checkout!! #PS5 #PS5drop #ps5stockuk #ps5restock #PS5drop #PS5ukJanuary 16, 2021

 UK retailers are getting in PS5 stock, with shipments being logged over the next few days, according to PS5 stock tracking accounts on social media.
-Meanwhile, Sony Rewards had confirmed that PS5 stock is landing on its site, too.
+A slew of retailers have rolled out their PS5 restocks this week already!

 Either way, it's good news for gamers, with the chance to play awesome PS5 games brought even closer to reality.